ScottW514/terraform-provider-datapower/docs/resources/b2b_profile.md

   - Default value: `one-way-push`
 - `ebms_message_partition_channel` (String) When the MEP is one-way pull, specify the message partition channel (MPC) to pull messages.
 In the one-way pull mode, a message remains in MPC storage until the B2B gateway receives an authenticated and authorized pull request.
   - CLI Alias: `ebms-mpc`
+- `ebms_mpc_auth_method` (String) Specify how the MPC authenticates the incoming pull requests.
+By default, the MPC authenticates requests through username token.
+  - CLI Alias: `embs-mpc-auth-method`
+  - Choices: `username-token`, `cert`
+  - Default value: `username-token`
+- `ebms_mpc_verify_val_cred` (String) When the MPC authentication method is validation credentials, specify the certificate to associate with messages that are submitted to the MPC.
+  - CLI Alias: `ebms-mpc-verify-valcred`
+  - Reference to: `datapower_crypto_val_cred:id`
 - `ebms_outbound_receipt_reply_pattern` (String) Specifies the pattern to send the receipt signal.
 The default behavior is response.
   - CLI Alias: `ebms-outbound-receipt-reply-pattern`
   - Choices: `Response`, `Callback`